Therapy Services for Couples in Montclair, NJ

 Love holds both what we remember and what we still need.

 Relationships live in that tension.
 It might be the fallout from betrayal or years of hurt that wasn’t properly repaired.
+Moments like these often lead partners to consider couples therapy for trust issues as they work to rebuild safety and closeness.
 Sometimes it’s just feeling more disconnected over time because of work, caregiving, or the things that happen despite our best efforts to be good humans, like an illness or job loss.
-Other times, it’s not about a problem per se, but wanting to build on what’s already working and keep growing together.

 Here are a few reasons that couples reach out: